 - Trichonephila clavipes

-Banana Spiders are found in woods and forests in the United States.
+Banana Spiders are found in the United States in forests.

 - The abdomen is oblong and has two white stripes broken into sections.

 - The head has a lighter strip running down the middle, dividing the two dark stripes.

 Grass Spiders are one of the fastest spiders in the United States.